PigCI/pig-ci-rails/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## TODO

-Features I'd like to add at some point:

-* Add a conditional to only save metrics when all tests pass.
-So if a test suite is failing, it won't affect future stats.
-* HTML output to include branch - Right now they're just timestamps which makes filtering hard.
-* https://rubydoc.info/gems/yard/file/docs/GettingStarted.md - Document the gem so it's easier for people to jump on.
-* Support ActionCable (when requests have no key).

 ## Contributing